quillstack/di/README.md

 #### Dependencies based on interfaces

-If you want to define which class should be loaded based on an interface, you can easily do that:
+If you want to define which class should be loaded based on an interface:

 ```php
 $container = new Container([